 Going forward over the years, one of the most interesting and beautiful bracelets to combine with the Moon is the 1171.
 Omega has in fact made this bracelet for many years, and it is by far one of the best choices ever.
 To date, buying an original bracelet of these requires almost € 1000, but companies like UncleSeiko offer the possibility of combining this type of bracelet at about a tenth of the price.
 In my opinion it is the best choice in terms of aesthetics, comfort and robustness.
 The links are thin and comfortable, oval in shape and I appreciate this bracelet more than the 1450, the “president”.
 Although rarer and more famous, I find the 1450 sweaters too 'round' (being of a crescent shape).

 A few months ago, Uncle Seiko presented the brand new 1479, a bracelet that faithfully reproduces the 1479/812.
-This bracelet accompanied our beloved Moonwatch for about 7 years, from 1989 to 1996.
-It is for many one of the most beautiful bracelets and I believe it is so.
-This Uncle Seiko reproduction is much better crafted than all previous products, with solid ends and a very interesting mesh construction.
-As on all Uncle Seiko bracelets, I believe that the sheet metal closure allows you to have 100% the same comfort and aesthetics of vintage bracelets but makes everything a bit cheap.
+This bracelet accompanied our beloved for about 7 years Moonwatch, from 1989 to 1996.
+For many, it is one of the most beautiful bracelets and I believe it is so.
+This Uncle Seiko reproduction is much better made than all previous products, with full ends and very interesting link construction.
+As with all Uncle Seiko bracelets, I believe that the sheet metal clasp allows you to have 100% the same comfort and aesthetics as vintage bracelets but makes everything a bit cheap.

 Considering the average cost of these bracelets, we can overlook it since generally an original Omega bracelet costs from € 800 upwards and is still a bracelet - not contemporary - with our reference (different instead if you have a vintage reference, in that case I recommend spending a little more to complete the configuration).

 A last bracelet, very rare and little seen is the model Holzer.
 Uncle Seiko also offers us this model, reproducing a kind of Jubilee for Moonwatch.
-This bracelet was produced for about 20 years (between the 60s and 80s) only for the South American market and makes the overall style of the Moonwatch very exotic, making it different from anything Omega has ever proposed on the Speedmaster.
+This bracelet was produced for about 20 years (between the 60s and 80s) only for the South American market and makes the general style of the bracelet very exotic.
+Moonwatch, making it unlike anything Omega has ever offered on the Speedmaster.

-I hope that with this guide you have a more general idea of the history of Omega bracelets and how companies like Fostner or Uncle Seiko can offer an affordable, fun solution that takes up the history of the Omega Speedmaster's bracelets in the past.
+I hope that with this guide you have a more general idea of the history of Omega bracelets and how companies like Fostner or Uncle Seiko can offer an economical, fun solution that recalls the history of bracelets mounted in the past by Omega Speedmaster.